 Report and Recommendation

 After the planning officer has assessed the planning application proposal they will write a report which justifies their recommendation.
-The recommendation may need to be presented to the Planning Committee where an application is considered major, complex or controversial.
+The recommendation may need to be presented to the Planning Committee and Meetings where an application is considered major, complex or controversial.

 Householder and minor applications are normally dealt with by the Head of Planning and Infrastructure Services and the planning officers under a scheme of delegated authority.
 Applications for major development proposals are decided by the Council's Planning Committee.